sudipp/WFTracking/README.md

 # WFTracking Service
-Windows Workflow tracker service, generates workflow definitions and log any changes in workflow into xml files
+Windows Workflow tracking service, generates workflow definitions and log any changes in workflow into xml files